xapian/xapian-gsoc-proposal/proposal.rst

 **Why have you chosen this particular project?**

 This project has many interesting subtasks which I think I will enjoy doing.
 Also, an open source project is a great way to improve programming skills.
 There is a lot of scope to think something different and implement it such that to make work.
+This project will give me an opportunity to learn specific details about Linux system programming.
+As a Linux enthusiast, I can gain more knowledge in this field with this project.

 **Who will benefit from your project and in what ways?**